 And while Angie's newfound appreciation for food was a triumph, she still endured a big physical toll which became apparent during a weigh in with the other celebrities.

-Angie, who was already petite to start with, lost 3kg - a noticeable amount on her small frame.
+Angie, who was already petite to start with, lost four kilos- a noticeable amount on her small frame.

-"Seeing my face before the jungle I thought 'wow I did have a chubbier face then', but my face has definitely lost that Christmas chub now!"
-She said.
+"Seeing my face before the jungle I thought, 'Wow I did have a chubbier face then', but my face has definitely lost that Christmas chub now!"

 And that wasn't the only thing the jungle changed about her - keep scrolling as Angie reveals her key revelations from her I'm A Celeb experience.